-NOTE: As of OS X 10.5 (Leopard) X11 is installed by default.
+Starting with OS X 10.5 (Leopard) X11 came installed by default.
 Unless you went out of your way not to install it during the Leopard installation, you’ll find it in /usr/X11

 - Insert your OS X Tiger Install Disc (#1).
-Scroll down to locate the Optional Installs icon (it’s embarrassing how long it took me to figure that out) and double-click it
+Scroll down (it took me forever to realize you had to scroll down) to locate the Optional Installs icon and double-click it

 - Click Continue on the first screen